 In partnership with Music at Bunker Hill, we are happy to offer a free, socially-distanced chamber music performance in the beautiful setting of Washington Lake Park Amphitheater in Sewell, New Jersey.
-A string quartet featuring ASO’s concertmaster Cyrus Beroukhim, principal violin Richard Rood, principal viola William Frampton, and cellist Alberto Parrini will perform Samuel Barber’s String Quartet Opus 11, George Walker’s String Quartet no. 1 “Lyric,” and Nino Rota’s Quartetto for Strings.
+A string quartet featuring ASO’s concertmaster Cyrus Beroukhim, principal violin Richard Rood, principal viola William Frampton, and cellist Alberto Parrini will perform Samuel Barber’s String Quartet Opus 11, George Walker’s String Quartet no. 1 “Lyric,” and Nino Rota’s Quartetto per archi.

 Masks will be required for entry and open seating will be restricted to marked 6’ spacing on the lawn.
 For your comfort, please bring your own lawn chair or blanket.
 Artists, staff, and audience members will be required to follow all current COVID-19 guidelines.

 The concert will be played without intermission and there is no reception.

 The closest parking lot adjacent to the amphitheater, LOT E, has Handicap Accessible spaces and extends across the street.
 Additional convenient parking is in LOT F. There is also a park entrance on Greentree Road, 0.6 mile southwest of Bunker Hill Church.
 Click here for park diagram.

 Love theme from Romeo and Juliet for string quartet